1998 Belgian Grand Prix: Practice and qualifying

 Three practice sessions were held before the race; two on Friday and a third on Saturday morning.
 All three sessions were scheduled to run for one hour.
-David Coulthard was fastest in the first session, ahead of teammate Häkkinen who finished second despite a crash late in the session.
-The Ferrari and Williams cars occupied the remaining top six positions; Ferrari drivers Michael Schumacher and Eddie Irvine third and fifth respectively.
-The Williams were fourth and sixth fastest; Villeneueve ahead of Frentzen.
-Schumacher lapped fastest in the second practice session, with the two McLarens second and third; Häkkinen ahead of Coulthard.
+David Coulthard was fastest in the first session, ahead of teammate Mika Häkkinen who finished second despite a crash late in the session.
+The Ferrari and Williams cars occupied the remaining top six positions; Ferrari drivers Michael Schumacher and Eddie Irvine third and fifth, respectively.
+The Williams were fourth and sixth fastest, with Jacques Villeneuve ahead of Heinz-Harald Frentzen.
+Schumacher lapped fastest in the second practice session, with the two McLarens second (Häkkinen) and third (Coulthard).
 Damon Hill driving for Jordan placed fourth.
-Jacques Villeneuve was involved in what he described as his "biggest crash in F1 so far" when he lost control of his car at 290 km/h whilst negotiating the Eau Rouge corner.
-The session was halted for 25 minutes whilst his car was recovered, and although Villeneuve was taken to the medical centre at the circuit, he was not injured.
+Villeneuve was involved in an incident when he lost control of his car at 290 km/h whilst negotiating the Eau Rouge corner.
+The session was halted for 25 minutes whilst his car was recovered.
+Although Villeneuve was taken to the medical centre at the circuit, he was not injured.
+It was described as his "biggest crash in F1 so far".

-In the third practice session held on the Saturday, McLaren were again the fastest cars with Häkkinen and Coulthard finishing the session with the first and second fastest times respectively.
-Damon Hill finished the session third, whilst Jacques Villeneuve finished in fourth place driving what was originally designated the Williams spare car after the damage caused to his original car on Friday.
-The Ferraris of Michael Schumacher and Eddie Irvine were fifth and sixth respectively.
-During the session, Mika Salo crashed heavily at Eau Rouge, and was taken to hospital as a precaution, but was cleared to take part in qualifying.

-The qualifying session took the form of a one-hour session held on Saturday afternoon; with each driver permitted to complete up to twelve laps.
+In the third practice session held on the Saturday, McLaren were again the fastest cars with Häkkinen and Coulthard finishing the session with the first and second fastest times, respectively.
+Hill finished the session third, whilst Villeneuve finished in fourth place driving what was originally designated the Williams spare car after the damage caused to his original car on Friday.
+The Ferraris of Schumacher and Irvine were fifth and sixth, respectively.
+During the session, Mika Salo crashed heavily at Eau Rouge, and was taken to hospital as a precaution but was cleared to take part in qualifying.
+The qualifying session took the form of a one-hour session held on Saturday afternoon. with each driver permitted to complete up to twelve laps.
 Häkkinen clinched his ninth pole position of the 1998 season with a time of 1:48.682.
 McLaren teammate Coulthard joined him on the front row, with a best time just under two-tenths of second slower than that of Häkkinen, the two drivers both having held the fastest lap at different points throughout the session.
-Hill qualified in third position, his highest of the season, with a time that was over a second slower than that of Häkkinen.
-Michael Schumacher, Häkkinen's main rival for the championship, qualified in fourth position, despite having his fastest laptime deleted, as the stewards decided he failed to slow down sufficiently when passing a yellow flag, which indicates a hazard on the track.
+Hill qualified in third position, his highest of the season, with a time that was over a second slower than that of Häkkinen but three tenths faster than Schumacher.
+Schumacher, Häkkinen's main rival for the championship, qualified in fourth position despite having his fastest laptime deleted, as the stewards decided he failed to slow down sufficiently when passing a yellow flag, which indicates a hazard on the track.
 In the event, it did not affect his position, as his fastest laptime would still have only been good enough for fourth position.
-Schumacher's Ferrari teammate, Eddie Irvine, finished the session fifth fastest and Villeneuve was sixth.
+Schumacher's Ferrari teammate Irvine finished the session fifth fastest and Villeneuve was sixth.